Signed and dated 1909 lower right

 Highly important atmospheric painting by famous franco-american impressionist painter Theodore Earl Butler, signed and dated lower right.

-Concerning the biography, Butler studied at in Ohio and graduated in 1882.
 Butler then moved to study in Paris.

 He enrolled at La Grande-Chaumière, Atelier Colarossi and at Académie Julian.
 Soon, Butler received recognition from the Paris Salon, garnering an honorable mention in 1888 for his painting La Veuve (The Widow).
 That same year he visited Giverny for the first time; he settled in the quiet village in 1892, becoming part of a vital art community.